 So, yeah, I know what you’re probably thinking, “So energy efficient = good, right?”
 Well, in the case of how to clean reusable diapers, “no,” energy efficient is not as good.
 And it’s their energy efficient nature that must be worked around in order to successfully clean cloth diapers in front loaders.
 Here are my tips, from experience, on how I keep my cloth diapers clean in my front loader and my cloth diaper wash routine:

 Add more water!
 Front loaders use less water, which is good for your water bill but bad for cleaning cloth diapers.
 So, when washing in a front loader, be sure to select the option on your machine for extra rinses.

 Develop a routine that works for you.
 With my Maytag front loader, I first run a cold cycle with no spinning and no detergent.
 I add an extra rinse to this cycle.
 Then, I add detergent and set my washer to wash on “Normal” with the temperature on Hot.
 I add an extra rinse to this cycle as well.
 With this cycle, I do set the “spin” option to medium.
 (This helps with drying time.)

 Use less detergent.
 So, front loaders are energy efficient and use less water.
 They also use less detergent.
 For washing cloth diapers, you’ll want to use even less detergent.
 In general, using 1 tablespoon is standard.

 Use Tide.
+What is the best detergent for cloth diapers in a front load, you ask?
 I tried the all natural, organic detergents that are generally recommended for washing cloth diapers and they did nothing for my diapers.
 So, I switched to Tide, specifically Tide HE powder detergent, and I’ve been very happy.